 After the events of Secret Wars we find out that Mister Sinister has reappeared and captured Nightcrawler.
 When Colossus and Magik go looking for their comrade Sinister captures them as well.
 With X-Men track him down, with Old Man Logan's tracking skill and fight him.
 During their fight Sinister reveals a part Inhuman clone of Cyclops that attacks the X-Men.

 Scott Summers and Jean Grey were sent back in time once so that they would make sure Mr. Sinister defied Apocalypse.
 This was a success, yet it was only the beginning of Sinister's obsession with the Summers bloodline.
-He saw it as being the perfect bloodline, being the most "racially-supreme" as it has been bred naturally rather than forced (as Apocalypse would have it done).
-Sinister once used the identity of Mike Milbury when living in Alaska where he was a neighbor to Phillip & Deborah Summers (the grandparents of the Summers brothers).
-It was many years later that he came to realize that a child of Jean Grey and Scott Summer's genes would be a mutant with unimaginable power, capable of destroying Apocalypse, so that Sinister could finally be free.
-He even became an important figure at the orphanage where Scott Summers was raised, giving them a history.
+He saw it as the perfect bloodline, being the most "racially-supreme" as it has been bred naturally rather than forced (as Apocalypse would have it done).
+Sinister once used the identity of Mike Milbury when living in Alaska, where he was a neighbor to Phillip & Deborah Summers (the grandparents of the Summers brothers).
+Many years later, he came to realize that a child of Jean Grey and Scott Summer's genes would be a mutant with unimaginable power, capable of destroying Apocalypse so that Sinister could finally be free.
+He even became an essential figure at the orphanage where Scott Summers was raised, giving them a history.

 Powers and Abilities